Artmos/helldivers-2-voice-attack/README.md

 ### Modify VoiceAttack profile
-You can easily change what keys you use for inputting stratagem codes.
+You can easily change what keys you use for inputting stratagem codes in game.
 ![VoiceAttack-input](https://github.com/Artmos/helldivers-2-voice-attack/assets/187554/cc531ec4-ae7f-4b1c-8648-a6c13a708f97)

 You can also change the keys you bind your stratagems to.